sansomlab/cellhub/docsrc/WorkflowOverview.rst

 .. note:: all per-channel matrices containing computed cell statistics are required to contain "library_id" and "barcode_id" columns.
 The "barcode_id" column must have the structure "umi_code-1-library_id" (e.g. AAAAAAAAAA-1-GSM0001).

-.. note:: file names of the per-channel matrices are specificed as "library_id.tsv.gz" (matrices for different analyses such as e.g. qcmetrics and scrublet scores are written to separate folders).
+.. note:: file names of the per-channel matrices are specified as "library_id.tsv.gz" (matrices for different analyses such as e.g. qcmetrics and scrublet scores are written to separate folders).

 3. Cell demultiplexing [optional]